 Advanced Micro Devices (AMD) Dips More Than Broader Markets: What You Should Know

-Prior to today's trading, shares of the chipmaker had gained 23.93% over the past month.
-This has outpaced the Computer and Technology sector's gain of 7.25% and the S&P 500's gain of 4.77% in that time.
+Heading into today, shares of the chipmaker had gained 14.98% over the past month, outpacing the Computer and Technology sector's gain of 7.47% and the S&P 500's gain of 4.56% in that time.

 AMD will be looking to display strength as it nears its next earnings release.
-The company is expected to report EPS of $0.30, up 275% from the prior-year quarter.
-Meanwhile, our latest consensus estimate is calling for revenue of $2.10 billion, up 48.09% from the prior-year quarter.
+In that report, analysts expect AMD to post earnings of $0.30 per share.
+This would mark year-over-year growth of 275%.
+Our most recent consensus estimate is calling for quarterly revenue of $2.10 billion, up 48.09% from the year-ago period.

 Investors should also note any recent changes to analyst estimates for AMD.
-Recent revisions tend to reflect the latest near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+These revisions help to show the ever-changing nature of near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 0.21% lower within the past month.
-AMD currently has a Zacks Rank of #3 (Hold).
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+AMD is holding a Zacks Rank of #3 (Hold) right now.

-Meanwhile, AMD's PEG ratio is currently 1.86.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Electronics - Semiconductors was holding an average PEG ratio of 2.05 at yesterday's closing price.
+Meanwhile, AMD's PEG ratio is currently 1.85.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+The Electronics - Semiconductors was holding an average PEG ratio of 2.14 at yesterday's closing price.

 Click to get this free report